-The new Amazon Echo has a slight audio edge over the Nest Audio
+Nest Audio vs. Amazon Echo (4th Gen): Which should you buy?

 Nest Audio vs. Amazon Echo: Comparing audio quality

-Before we get to the "smarts," let's focus on the speaker side of these two devices, which both Amazon and Google say are major upgrades from previous models.
-Voice commands are great, but you can get those with a cheaper Echo Dot or Nest Mini; you want a larger speaker for better audio quality.
+Before we get to the "smarts," let's focus on the speaker side of these two devices.
+You can buy an Echo Dot or Nest Mini if you solely want a cheap way to speak to a smart assistant: If you're buying the Nest Audio or Amazon Echo, you'll also want some rich audio to go along with the higher cost.

-Google claims that Nest Audio is "75 percent louder and has 50 percent stronger bass" than its predecessor, the Google Home.
-Amazon, meanwhile, said the 4th-Gen Echo performs "significantly better" than last year's more expensive Echo Plus.
+With the Nest Audio, you get one 2.95-inch woofer and one 0.75-inch tweeter, which Google claims makes it "75 percent louder [with] 50 percent stronger bass" than the last Google Home speaker.
+With the Amazon Echo (4th Gen), you receive one 3-inch woofer and dual front-firing 0.8-inch tweeters, which Amazon claims made it "significantly better" for audio than the 3rd-gen model.

-The Echo's extra tweeter will give it the edge in high-end audio, while Google emphasized powerful bass and wide dynamic range.
+How do these specs equate to real-world use?
+Our Nest reviewer called its sound "good, but not amazing."
+He praised the "clarity and dynamic range" compared to the "muddy and boomy" Google Home before it, saying the "the low-end is clean and inviting, vocals come through beautifully, and there's no sharpness or sibilance at the high-end."
+But overall, he felt it had a "flat sound profile" and needed EQ adjustments for proper bass in certain music genres.

 Nest Audio vs. Amazon Echo: Specs and compatible tech

-Google and Amazon have created enough iterations of its smart speakers to know what smart speakers need to work well, making it unsurprising that the two devices have similar features.
+Google and Amazon have created enough iterations of their smart speakers to know what they need to work well, making it unsurprising that the two devices have similar features.

-To connect to your Nest Audio or Amazon Echo speaker, you can access either with dual-band wi-fi or the latest Bluetooth tech for fast connections.
-Each has multiple built-in mics to capture your voice commands successfully, and both have bright, distinctive LED lights to indicate when the speaker is listening or responding to you.
-The Echo does have a more spherical design compared to the Nest Audio's tall pill shape, but don't expect 360º audio from the Echo: it's designed to send sound straight forward just like the Nest Audio.
+To connect to your Nest Audio or Amazon Echo speaker, you can use either dual-band Wi-Fi or the latest Bluetooth tech.
+Each has multiple far-field mics to capture your voice commands successfully, bright LED lights to indicate when the speaker is listening or responding to you, and mic-off buttons to ensure your privacy.

+The Echo does have a more spherical design compared to the Nest Audio's tall pill shape, but don't expect 360º audio from the Echo: It's designed to send sound straight forward, just like the Nest Audio.
+Neither of them is much to look at, though the Echo's ball shape is slightly more striking to our subjective taste, while the Nest Audio will fit more easily in a smaller space and has more colorful finishes.

+Our major annoyance with the Echo (4th Gen) is with its buttons, which our reviewer said "have a wonderful click to them" but "don't always perform the action that they should" unless you apply an extra bit of force.
+As for the Nest Audio, it relies on capacitive touch instead of physical buttons, and our reviewer was a huge fan of how well these controls worked by comparison.

 |Google Nest Audio